 The following aspects should be considered after the disclosure of domestic violence.

-- The medical history should follow standard medical procedures, but it should be remembered that victims who have experienced domestic violence are likely to be traumatised.
+- A medical history to be taken.
+This should follow standard medical procedures, but it should be remembered that victims who have experienced domestic violence are likely to be traumatised.
 Any papers they may have should be checked and one should avoid asking questions they have already answered.

 - Every aspect of the examination should be explained.
 Informed consent should be obtained for every aspect.

 - If they want to go to the police, they should be told that they need secured forensic evidence and what the evidence gathering would involve.

 - If they have not yet decided whether or not to go to the police, the evidence can be secured and stored.